thindil/www.laeran.pl/privacy.md

 ### Ada Search (Google Custom Search engine)

-This page is mostly embedded Google Custom Search engine thus it uses [https://policies.google.com/privacy](Google Privacy and Terms) rules.
+This page is mostly embedded Google Custom Search engine thus it uses [Google Privacy and Terms](https://policies.google.com/privacy) rules.
 I don't add any cookies or tracking scripts there.

 ### Embedded content from other websites